mautic/developer-documentation-new/docs/design/labelling.rst

 Shortens a list to objects that match the filter criteria.

-Compare Find and Search.
+See also Find and Search.

 Find
 ^^^^

 Moves the cursor to the next element matching the specified criteria (for example, view the next occurrence of a specific word within an email message).

-Compare Filter and Search.
+See also Filter and Search.

 Finish
 ^^^^^^

 Indicates completion of a series of steps, such as in a wizard.

-Compare Done.
+See also Done.

 G
 -